KayTrust/kaytrust.github.io/docs/Specs/Proxy-Contract-ERC.md

 **constructor**

-The constructor is used to instantiate a new identity (i.e. Proxy contract).
+The constructor is used to instantiate a new identifier (i.e. Proxy contract).
 It takes a `firstOwner` address of that proxy.

 ```js
 constructor(firstOwner) public